 Dr. Frank's laboratory research, conducted in the Transplantation Research Program of Boston Children's Hospital and the Department of Dermatology at Brigham and Women's Hospital, focuses on the physiological and pathological roles of the human P-glycoprotein family of ATP-binding cassette (ABC) transporters.
 His laboratory has cloned and characterized a novel human ABC transporter, ABCB5, which marks mesenchymal stem cell (MSC) subpopulations in human and murine skin and serves regulatory roles in stem cell fusion and cell fusion-dependent growth and differentiation.
-His laboratory has also recently discovered PD-1-dependent immunoregulatory functions of this unique cell subset in vitro and in vivo; as a result, research efforts are currently underway to further develop adult skin-derived ABCB5+ stem cells as a transplantable cell source for novel therapeutic applications in tissue engineering and regeneration, and for stem cell-based modulation of transplant allograft rejection and autoimmune disorders.
+His laboratory has also recently discovered PD-1-dependent immunoregulatory functions of this unique cell subset in vitro and in vivo; as a result, research efforts are currently underway to further develop adult skin-derived ABCB5+ stem cells as a transplantable cell source for novel therapeutic applications in tissue engineering, regeneration and wound healing, and for stem cell-based modulation of transplant allograft rejection and autoimmune disorders.
+In the case of wound healing, skin-derived ABCB5+ cells are currently already being evaluated in an interventional phase IIA clinical trial (ClinicalTrials.gov Identifier: NCT02742844) for efficacy and safety in humans.

 Dr. Frank's laboratory has also shown that ABCB5 serves as a multidrug resistance transporter in human malignant melanoma, conferring resistance to chemotherapy .
 Subsequent work has shown that ABCB5 expression 1) marks melanoma cells of stem cell phenotype and function; 2) correlates with tumorigenic growth of melanoma cells in vivo; and 3) is more abundant in human malignant melanoma than in benign melanocytic nevi in human patients (Schatton et al. Nature 2008).
 Moreover, genetically determined ABCB5 functionality correlates with clinical melanoma risk.
 Additionally, his laboratory has identified novel T-cell modulatory functions of ABCB5+ melanoma subpopulations that suggest specific roles for these melanoma stem cells in the evasion of antitumor immunity and in cancer immunotherapeutic resistance.
 Moreover, his laboratory has recently demonstrated that VEGFR-1 function in melanoma stem cells regulates vasculogenic mimicry and the associated stem cell-dependent production of the pro-proliferative melanoma mitogen,laminin, a novel molecular mechanism through which melanoma stem cells promote tumor growth that can be therapeutically targeted in preclinical tumor xenotransplantation models.
 Most recently, the Frank laboratory demonstrated that ABCB5 controls IL-1beta secretion in melanoma stem cells, which serves to maintain these slow-cycling, chemoresistant cells through an IL-1beta/IL8/CXCR1 cytokine signaling circuit.
 This cancer stem cell maintenance circuit involved reciprocal paracrine interactions with ABCB5-negative cancer cell populations.
 ABCB5 blockade induced cellular differentiation, reversed resistance to multiple chemotherapeutic agents, and impaired tumor growth in vivo.
 Together, these results defined a novel function for ABCB5 in cancer stem cell maintenance and tumor growth.